ComputationalRadiationPhysics/isaac/INSTALL.md

 * `make`

 Afterwards you get executables `example_cuda`, `example_alpaka` or both.
-Best practise is to use `ccmake ..` to change the building options,
+Best practise is to use `ccmake ..` or `cmake-gui ..` to change the building options,
 especially:

 * `ISAAC_ALPAKA`, which enables using ALPAKA
 * `ISAAC_CUDA`, which enables using CUDA

-The used accelerator of Alpaka can be changed inside the file `example.cu`.
+The used accelerator of Alpaka can be changed inside the file `example.cpp`.
 At default OpenMP version 2 is used as Accelerator.

 ### Testing